hzget/hzget.github.io/math/perspective/known.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-# Begin with what we know
+# Begin with known problems

 Sometimes it is not easy to solve the required problem, we can turn to find another problem that already has a solution.